ShortTechDE/ingenious/README.md

 # ShortTech...
 We are more than ingenious now! :space_invader:

-Ghost CMS Theme for Shorttech Blog.
+Ghost CMS Theme for ShortTech Blog.

 ## Setup Development Environment